-Morris coaches clients to approach audits with confidence and organization, not with dread.
-He encourages businesses to focus on the spirit of the law vs. the letter of the law and advises clients, “Auditors are NOT expecting perfection.
+Above all, Morris recommends that clients approach audits with confidence and organization, not dread.
+He encourages businesses to focus on the spirit of the law vs. the letter of the law.
+“Auditors are NOT expecting perfection.
 What they really want to see is if you have a Quality Culture in place and if you are working continuously to improve upon it.”

 - Request a scope of the audit and an agenda in advance.
-The FDA will not likely provide much detail in advance but certainly those performing vendor qualification audits will be ready and willing to provide these- including a list of requested documents.
+It's unlikely that the FDA will provide much detail in advance, but those performing vendor qualification audits will be ready and willing to provide what you're looking for, including a list of requested documents.

-- Designate the members of an audit team in advance.
-Assign specific roles and responsibilities-- experts recommend 1 technical person who can answer questions re: supply chain, systems, etc; 1-2 Quality specialists; 1 executive.
+- Designate the members of your audit team in advance.
+Experts recommend including one executive, one or two Quality specialists, and a technical person who can answer questions about supply chain, systems, etc.

-- Assign one person to serve as the “Speaker” during the audit.
-The speaker should be the only one answering questions.
+- Assign one person to serve as the “Speaker”.
+For the duration of the audit, the speaker should be the only one answering questions.
 No one else should speak unless the speaker directs a question to them.

 - Stick to the question.
-It’s important to answer their question and then STOP talking.
-Embellishing to provide additional clarity often results in revealing something that is somewhat detrimental.
+It’s important to answer their question and then STOP TALKING.
+Embellishing to provide further clarity often results in revealing something that could be detrimental.

 - Relax!
-The auditors are people and they are professionals.
+Auditors are people and they are professionals.
 Be friendly and establish a human connection of some kind with them upon arrival but don't go overboard.

 - Prepare a good lunch and snacks for the auditors.
 You don’t want hungry/ cranky auditors.
-And if they end up in a bit of a food coma- that may be beneficial to your team.
+If they end up in a bit of a food coma, that may be beneficial to your team.

 - Ensure that your IT staff is trained in GxP and 21 CFR Part 11.
-Also, you will need to have a disaster recovery system in place- including RTO/ RPO metrics.
-And the disaster recovery plan should be tested annually at minimum.
+Additionally, you'll need to have a disaster recovery system in place, including RTO/ RPO metrics.
+Your disaster recovery plan should be tested annually at minimum.

 Watch the full webinar on-demand now>>